 Example:

-If a child drops a toy near the cat or plays fetch gently, the British Shorthair can comfortably participate without getting stressed.
+If a child drops a ball near the cat and plays gently, the British Shorthair can comfortably participate without getting stressed.

 4.4 Low Aggression and Easygoing Behavior